mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

 Deriving Equations
 ^^^^^^^^^^^^^^^^^^

+.. index:: ordinary differential equations
+.. index:: partial differential equations
+.. index:: differential algebraic equations

+Before getting into the math, there is an important point worth making.
+Modelica is a language for representing **lumped** systems.
+What this means is that the behavior must be expressed in terms of ordinary differential equations (ODEs) or in some cases differential-algebraic equations (DAEs).
+But Modelica does not include any means for describing partial differential equations (*i.e.,* equations that involve the gradient of variables in spatial directions).
+As such, in this section we will derive the ordinary differential equations that result when we discretize a rod into discrete pieces and then model the behavior of each of these discrete (lumped) pieces.

-Let us consider the heat balance for each discrete section of this rod.
+With that out of the way, let us consider the heat balance for each discrete section of this rod.
 First, we have the thermal capacitance of the :math:`i^{th}` section.
 This can expressed as:

 .. math::